UPPMAX/UPPMAX-documentation/docs/cluster_guides/dardel_migration.md

 ## Procedure

+???- question "Prefer a video?"

+    This procedure is also shown in [this YouTube video](https://youtu.be/rivtgTnulNA).

 First, we are here to help.
 Please [contact support](../support.md) if you run into problems when trying the guide below.